aadil058/Infinite-Space-iOS-Game/README.md

 # Infinite-Space-iOS-Game
-A simple iOS Game (created by me (aadil15058)), In includes an spaceship which has to be get as max orbs as possible without crashing, Some screenshots attached below :)
+A simple iOS Game coded in swift programming language by me (aadil15058), This game includes an spaceship which has to get as max orbs as possible without crashing, Some screenshots attached below :)